0x1ance/soulbound/README.md

 ## Soulbound Contract

-**A soulbound contract is the satellite contract of the organizational soulhub contract(s).**
+A soulbound contract is the satellite contract of the organizational soulhub contract(s).

-### Two purposes for a contract to subscribe as a soulbound contract
+### Two core purposes for a contract to subscribe to the soulhub as a soulbound contract

-In general, there are two core purposes for a contract to subscribe as a soulbound contract and be bound to the core soulhub contract:

 (1) serves as **an organization-controlled contract under the subscribed soulhub contract owned by the organization**, to satisfy business requirements.
 Examples can be found in sbt/ERC721Soulbound: _soulhub administrators can sign a message hash, to authorize the user to perform the mint function_.
 Or a more complex business case study as the Moxport contract: _the moxport contract has been granted as a soulhub administrator role, therefore it can mint the soulbound ERC721 wish token when users call the mintWish function_.